badvassal/wlrand/README.md

 ## Description

 `wlrand` is a randomizer for the 1988 DOS game Wasteland.
+The current version randomizes two aspects of Wasteland:

+1. Transitions, i.e., the tiles that transport the player from one location to another
+2. NPCs

-The current version only randomizes transitions, i.e., the tiles that transport the player from one location to another.  `wlrand` produces a "new game" in the sense that even an experienced player must explore the game to discover its various locations.
+`wlrand` produces a "new game" in the sense that even an experienced player must explore the game to discover its various locations.

 ## Quick Start